tigrisdata-archive/tigris/docs/development/overview.md

 ## Building and Testing with Docker Containers

-Start local TigrisDB server listening on `http://localhost:8081` by running:
+Start local Tigris server listening on `http://localhost:8081` by running:

 ```sh
 make run